-- Students must successfully complete a minimum of 120 semester hours of credit in approved courses. - 2.
-Transfer students must earn the last 30 semester hours toward a degree in residence at SIUC or have a total of 90 or more in residence.

-- 3. Students must earn an overall C average and a C or better average in the major.
-These requirements apply to work taken at Southern Illinois University Carbondale. - Students must complete University Core Curriculum requirements, upper-division unit requirements, and the requirements of the major (and minor) concentrations.
+- 1. Students must successfully complete a minimum of 120 semester hours of credit in approved courses. - 2.
+Transfer students must earn the last 30 semester hours toward a degree in residence at SIUC or have a total of 90 or more in residence. - 3.
+Students must earn an overall C average and a C or better average in the major.
+These requirements apply to work taken at Southern Illinois University Carbondale. - 4.
+Students must complete University Core Curriculum requirements and the requirements of the major (and minor if applied for).